TheVisualHub/DataAlchemy/README.md

 - Matching variables across datasets
 - Aligning time periods

-### 💡 Increased Insight
-By integrating data across domains, IDA reveals richer insights and patterns that may not emerge from single-source analysis.

 ## Applications

 - **🧬 Health Research**: Integrating clinical and genomic data to better understand diseases.